LLQ95/NCBI-multi-thread-batch-download-script/README.md

 # Usage

-you can run this script in your Server backend, you can change the thread or API key you want to use in this script.
+you can run this script in your Server backend, and you can change the thread or API key you want to use in this script.

 `nohup bash downloaded_genomes.sh > ncbi_download.log`